Znow/znow.github.io/_posts/2021-04-23-consume-abp-api-from-flutter-app.md

 First we need to setup our backend project, to enable another client, that is allowed to consume the API endpoints and thus make requests.
 Since we are using our YourProject.DbMigrator project to setup clients initially, we also need to add the new client from it's appsettings.

+Remember to change "YourProject" with the right name of your project ;-)

 _YourProject.DbMigrator/appsettings.json_

 Add the below code to the "IdentityServer" "Clients" section: